PaddlePaddle/docs/docs/install/Tables_en.md

 </p>

 You can find various distributions of PaddlePaddle-gpu in [the Release History](https://pypi.org/project/paddlepaddle-gpu/#history).
-> 'postxx' corresponds to CUDA and cuDNN versions, and the number before 'postxx' represents the version of Paddle

 Please note that: in the commands, <code> paddlepaddle-gpu==3.0.0b0 </code> will install the installation package of PaddlePaddle that supports CUDA 11.2 and cuDNN 8 by default under Windows environment.